airspeed-velocity/asv/docs/source/asv.conf.json.rst

 - a Python version string, e.g. ``"2.7"``, in which case:

-  - if ``conda`` is found, ``conda`` will be used to create an environment for that version of Python
+  - if ``conda`` is found, ``conda`` will be used to create an environment for that version of Python via a temporary environment.yml file

   - if ``virtualenv`` is installed, ``asv`` will search for that version of Python on the ``PATH`` and create a new virtual